Table of contents

 What is identity theft?

-Identity theft occurs when someone uses your personal information to impersonate you and gain something from it.
+Identity theft is a type of fraud when someone uses your personal information to impersonate you and gain something from it.
 Scammers are usually looking for a victim’s full name, date of birth, Social Security number (SSN), driver’s license, passport, and so on.
 They use these records to access credit, shift a breach of law, and more.
 Consequently, victims have to invest a lot of effort to prove they aren’t responsible for these misdemeanours.
 It may take years to repair the damage.

 No one would want to fall prey to these scams.
 However, identity theft is becoming increasingly widespread.
 In the US alone, there were nearly 1.4M official ID theft complaints in 2021.
 We hope you won’t ever need to file such a complaint so have put the following practical tips to help you and your identity stay safe.